sushil3710/Hostel_Management_Project/README.md

 ## Features

 1. Login for both admin and students for all hostels.
-2. Complaint system for different type.
+2. Complaint system for students.
+3. Profile to display room number, hostel, name etc.

 ## Setup